Nexmo/station/_documentation/olympus/messages/guides/facebook-messenger.md

 - [Subscribe your page to Facebook and Nexmo](https://static.nexmo.com/messenger/)

-## Configure your inbound message endpoint with Nexmo
+## Configure your Delivery Receipt and Inbound Message endpoint with Nexmo

 From [Nexmo Dashboard](https://dashboard.nexmo.com) go to [Settings](https://dashboard.nexmo.com/settings).

-Set the HTTP Method to POST and enter your endpoint in the field labeled **Webhook URL for Inbound Message**:
+Set the HTTP Method to POST and enter your endpoint in the fields labeled **Webhook URL for Inbound Message** and **Webhook URL for Delivery Receipt**:

 ```screenshot
 script: app/screenshots/webhook-url-for-inbound-message.js